shahanakattil/MS-900-Lab-Content/Module-2-Microsoft-Teams-for-Collaboration.md

 ## Exercise 1: End User Experience

-In this exercise, you'll learn various activities carried out in Teams such as having a Teams chat and scheduling Teams meetings.
+In this exercise, you will learn various activities carried out in Teams such as having a Teams chat and scheduling Teams meetings.

 ### Task 1: Exploring through Teams

 In this task, we will explore the options available in Teams, learn how to create a team and add members to it.

-1. If you are not already signed into the admin center, sign in to the admin center at https://admin.microsoft.com with the credentials.
+1. If you are not already signed into the admin center, sign into the admin center at https://admin.microsoft.com with the credentials.

 1. On **Sign in** blade, you will see a login screen, in that enter the following email/username and then click on **Next**.
      * Email/Username: <inject key="AzureAdUserEmail"></inject>